Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-custom-numbered-list-styling.md

 ```

 We start by resetting the list counter called `custom`.
-Then we remove the default list-style since we are going to add this custom one.
+Then we remove the default list style since we will add this custom one.

 Now we can move on to the `<li>` styling.